hrishabh-kumar/hrishabh-kumar/README.md

 I am Hrishabh (Rishav), thanks for visiting my profile.

 ## About Me 🧑🏻‍💻
 I am working as a Software Engineer with 5+ years of experience in IT industry.
-I have completed my bachelors in Computer Science and Engineering. <!-- I have worked on various technologies like Java, Spring, Springboot, Spring batch, JavaScript, Restful Web Services, Microservices etc. -->
+I have worked on various tools and technologies in the past, and the journey continues 🤩<!-- I have worked on various technologies like Java, Spring, Springboot, Spring batch, JavaScript, Restful Web Services, Microservices etc. -->

 ### Languages and Tools: